yugabyte/docs/content/latest/develop/client-drivers/ysql/java.md

 ## Maven

-To build your Java application using the Postgresql driver, add the following Maven dependency to your application:
+To build your Java application using the Postgresql JDBC driver, add the following Maven dependency to your application:

 ```mvn
 <dependency>